crmne/paolino.me/_posts/2026-08-27-rubyllm-2-0-providers-and-protocols.md

 end
 ```

 That's the whole file.
-Most providers are between 35 and 100 lines.
-The longer ones are doing real provider-specific work, like Google authentication or AWS request signing.
+Request formatting and parsing live in the protocol classes, so this adapter can concentrate on endpoints, authentication, and choosing the right protocol.

 ## Build the next provider yourself